You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 Is it a long shot?

-I think this is such an exceptional year, it would be worth trying.
+I think this is such an exceptional year.

-Well, correct me if I'm wrong, but for example, hasn't the deadline to be a third party or third candidate, say in Texas, hasn't that deadline passed?
+Correct me if I'm wrong, but for example, hasn't the deadline to be a third party or third candidate, say in Texas, hasn't that deadline passed?

 Well, Texas has a lot of electoral votes.

-But what they hope is that the third party candidate could come in and win enough electoral votes to ensure that neither Hillary nor Trump get 270, which would then throw the election to House of Representatives.
+But what they hope is that the third-party candidate could come in and win enough electoral votes to ensure that neither Hillary nor Trump get 270, which would then throw the election to House of Representatives.

-And the House would then select either the third party candidate or Trump or Hillary to be president, and Crystal thinking that he would be running the House at That time, be able to tell Ryan and the boys what to do and get his third party candidate elected president.
+And Crystal thinking that he would be running the House at that time, be able to tell Ryan and the boys what to do and get his third party candidate elected president.

-That's the that's the pipe dream.
+That's the pipe dream.

 That's what they're thinking.

-They maybe end up being nothing.
+maybe end up being nothing.

 And we go back to the phones to Pittsburgh.